 3) Have a good product

 While smart PR and marketing strategies are essential to any brand, companies should not rely on these strategies to sell a bad product.
 J.K.
-Rowling was so successful from the beginning of the franchise that her content was great and always met consumers’ expectations.
+Rowling was so successful from the beginning of the franchise because her content was great and always met consumers’ expectations.

 “The Harry Potter phenomenon started with a unique product: an engaging, imaginative novel that bridged generations by captivating children and adults alike.
 Favorable media coverage stemming from the first book made Harry into a “star” who became as newsworthy as anyone on the Hollywood A-list.” – Michael Drabenstott, partner at SPARK.